cos316/cos316-web/policies.md

 your preceptor with a short note describing the potential mistake.
 You must do this within two weeks of the work being returned.

-**Late days:** You may use up to seven (7) late days for programming assignments.
+**Late days:** You may use up to seven (7) late days for programming assignments (**not problem sets or design prompts**).
 The late days are assigned retroactively to give you the best possible overall grade on your programming assignments.
 Programming assignments are due at 11:00pm Eastern (Princeton) time.
 This is a hard deadline; a submission at 11:02pm will count as one full late day.
 Your score for one programming assignment is the commit with the highest graded score and valid submission time.
 You do not declare the use of late days.
 At the end of the semester, we find the best allocation of late days across all your programming assignments, such that all your submissions sum to the highest score.

 You may not use late days for problem sets and the Dean\'s Date project